opendaylight/docs/docs/user-guide/uni-manager-plug-in-project.rst

 cl-unimgr-mef.yang.
 A copy of this module is available in the odl-unimgr-api bundle of the UNIMgr project.

-Limitations of the PoC version of UNI Manager in OpenDaylight Beryllium include those listed below: \* Uses only OVSDB southbound interface of OpenDaylight \* Only uses UNI ID, IP Address, and speed UNI attributes
+Limitations of the PoC version of UNI Manager in OpenDaylight Boron include those listed below: \* Uses only OVSDB southbound interface of OpenDaylight \* Only uses UNI ID, IP Address, and speed UNI attributes
 \* Only uses a subset of EVC per UNI attributes \* Does not use MEF